laststance/bookmark-xp-explorer/PRIVACY_POLICY.md

 ## Overview

-Bookmark XP Explorer is a Chrome extension that provides a Windows XP Explorer-style interface for managing your browser bookmarks.
+Bookmark XP Explorer is a Chrome extension that provides an XP Explorer-style interface for managing your browser bookmarks.
 We are committed to protecting your privacy.

 ## Data Collection

 **We do not collect any data.**

 Bookmark XP Explorer:

 - Does NOT collect personal information
 - Does NOT track your browsing activity
 - Does NOT send any data to external servers